h-fuzzy-logic/blog/_posts/2020-3-15-debugging-docker-with-visual-studio-code.md

 <h1 class="h4">Details</h1>
 * Got existing source code from Github
-  * Node front-end, Python, Django, Postgres database
+  * Sass, Python, Django, Postgres database
   * Docker, with a docker-compose.yml with three services: front end, application, and database
   * The application was set to run on localhost on one port (8000)
 * Was able to use docker-command at the command line to manually build the container, run the application, and add test data